nickspiel/starter/.clinerules/all.md

 - Avoid overly verbose comments and JSDocs.
 - Write documentation in GitHub-flavored Markdown.
 - Write in Australian English.
+- Ensure code is modular and concerns are well separated.
+- Modules should be small and focused.
+- Use descriptive names for variables, functions, and components.
+- Use MVC (Model-View-Controller) or similar patterns where applicable.

 ### After logic changes: